-Source: The FHWA, Table FE-210.
+SOURCE: FHWA, Table FE-210 and Highway Funding 1997-2000 Bulletin, March 3, 2000.

 The HTF Balance.
 Since 1956, the Highway Account of the HTF has accumulated a surplus of revenues because more revenues have been generated for the account through collections and interest income than have been distributed to states under the Program.
-TEA 21 established a balance of \$8 billion for the Highway Account of the HTF, effective October 1, 1998.
+TEA 21 established an opening balance of \$8.5 billion for the Highway Account of the HTF, effective October 1, 1998.
 The HTF is required under current federal law to maintain a positive balance to ensure that prior commitments for federal revenues can be met.
 This requirement allows states the flexibility to earn and receive reimbursement revenues for up to four years after federal funds first were obligated.